jaredpar/basic-reference-assemblies/Docs/Updating.md

 }
 ```

-Open the Basic.Reference.Assemblies.sln file in Visual Studio.
+Open the Basic.Reference.Assemblies.slnx file in Visual Studio.
 Use `Add Existing Project` to include `Basic.Reference.Assemblies.Net70.csproj` in the solution.
 Then open `Basic.Reference.Assemblies.csproj` and ensure the new Generated targets are imported

 ```xml
   <Import Project="Generated.Net70.targets" />